tarantool/websocket/README.md

 ### `wsserver:set_proxy_handshake(function(request, response))`

-Set function to control handshake process.
-It is possible to return modified or custom response
+Set callback function to control handshake process.
+It is possible to return modified or custom response.
+Return object field code is

+### `wsserver:set_http_read_timeout(timeout)`

+Set http read timeout.
+Used only for handshake process.

+### `wsserver:set_http_write_timeout(timeout)`

+Set http write timeout.
+Used only for handshake process.

 ### `wsserver:accept()`